-Funerals Begin For Pittsburgh Shooting Victims
+Funerals To Begin For Pittsburgh Shooting Victims

 For many in Pittsburgh's Jewish community, Tuesday's funeral services will start the formal period of mourning for victims — a process carefully guided by Jewish tradition.